qri-io/rfcs/text/0034-http_capture.md

 ## Capture

 When a script performs http fetching, if that request is executed without additional support, then important information gets lost.
 That is, the http request and response don't live longer than the script's execution.
 Rather, the script requests some url, uses what it needs from the response to generate or modify its dataset, and throws away everything else.
-Anyone in the future trying to audit that script has no way of validating that the script actually did what it claims to have done.
+Anyone in the future trying to audit that transformation has no way of validating that the code actually did what it claims to have done.
 All that is observable is the previous dataset version, the script's contents, and the next dataset version that was created.
 Information about the http request and response is gone.

 This is problematic for multiple reasons.
 Http responses are by nature ephemeral.
 It's possible that responses can change at any time.
 It's even possible in the worst case that a dishonest actor may setup their own end-point that sends a response with whatever data they want to receive.
 Imagine a nefarious actor trying to fake some important result by claiming some http server gave them some data at a certain point in time; it's difficult to disprove this when the http response cannot be inspected after the fact.